List of Legend of Heavenly Sphere Shurato characters: Kūya, the King Dappa

 Kūya, the King Dappa is the most devout of the Hachibushu.
 He is very humble and polite, and is often seen meditating.
 This pits him against Shurato, as he witnesses him desecrating Vishnu's palace early on, and is convinced of his corruption.
 He is very respected and idolized by the citizens of Tenkūkai.

 Very intelligent, Kūya is skilled in the manipulation of his Soma, able to mask his and other's Soma or turn invisible.
 When he fights Reiga during the opening of the Heiseimon Gate, Kuuya is not fully convinced of his innocence and refuses to stop fighting, until he is shown a vision of his own sister's death.
 He realizes he has been wrong, but he is mortally wounded and it is too late, and he dies in the arms of his friend.

 His Shakti armor is inspired by the buffalo-like Gandharva mythical spirits, known in Japan as Dappa, appropriate due to his slow and steady nature.
-His weapons are one or two wheel-shaped chakrams and a shield.
+His weapons are a pair of wheel-shaped chakrams.
 His abilities primarily revolve around summoning and controlling water.